Group Therapy

 Get Focused (Zoom)

-This support group is open to all students who are struggling with attention, concentration, and focus in classes and/or home life.
-Topics discussed are time managemetn, monitoring distractions, and completion of tasks.
+This is a support group open to all students who are struggling with attention, concentration, and focus in classes and/or home life.
+Topics discussed are time management, monitoring distractions, and completion of tasks.
 Learn great tips and tricks for navigating a distracting environment.

 - Who: Dr. Sara Heinemann

 This group will provide a framework for understanding grief, processing, receiving support, and most importantly to understand your own grief in context.
-Group will be held virtually.
+This group is for those who are 6+ weeks post loss.

 Healing Hearts (In-Person)